taosdata/TDengine/docs/en/17-taos-sql/12-distinguished.md

 When using time windows, note the following:

 - The window length for aggregation depends on the value of INTERVAL.
 The minimum interval is 10 ms. You can configure a window as an offset from UTC 0:00.
-The offset cannot be smaler than the interval.
+The offset cannot be smaller than the interval.
 You can use SLIDING to specify the length of time that the window moves forward.
 Please note that the `timezone` parameter should be configured to be the same value in the `taos.cfg` configuration file on client side and server side.
 - The result set is in ascending order of timestamp when you aggregate by time window.